Engineering

 We got used to this because cloud architecture solved many hard deployment problems.
 Centralized state made sync and control easier.
 The trade-off was interaction speed and, in many cases, data ownership.

 Local-first turns that trade-off around.
 You write to local state first.
 The UI updates immediately.
 Synchronization happens in the background.
+When the browser is the execution layer, inspection, transformation, and validation can happen near the selected data instead of behind a remote request.

 A cloud-first web app is usually a remote database with a browser UI on top.